LiveUI/FTCoreText/README.md

 ##Contact

-FTCoreText is developed by [FuerteInt](http://fuerteint.com).
+FTCoreText is developed by [Ridiculous Innovations](http://www.ridiculous-innovations.com).
 Please [drop us an email](mailto:open-source@fuerteint.com) to let us know you how you are using this component.

 ##License

 Open Source Initiative OSI - The MIT License (MIT):Licensing [OSI Approved License] The MIT License (MIT)

-Copyright (c) 2013 Fuerte International
+Copyright (c) 2015 Ridiculous Innovations Ltd

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: